 They help clear pavements and pathways of snow and ice in their local area.
 This will not only help your neighbours but also our more vulnerable residents who can't help themselves.

 How much time you put in is up to you - all we ask is that you do as much as you can.
 Snow warden duties are seasonal and at times you will need to be reactive to the weather conditions.

-What area you cover is up to you too.
-You can carry out your snow wardens duties on your own street, housing estate or local area.
+Which area you cover is up to you too.
+You can carry out your Snow Warden duties on your own street, housing estate or local area.

 Guidance and support

 When signing up to become a snow warden we will contact you first of all to go through the role in more detail and provide any necessary training and answer any questions you may have.

 To support you in your role we will provide you with: